libr4/math-training-center/README.md

 A web based math game, which gives you increasingly harder arithmetic expressions, so that, the faster you answer, the more points you get.
-All the expressions are always greater than or equal to zero.
+The expressions are always greater than or equal to zero.

 This app is still in development and it's been built with Reactjs.